 - Getting the achievement "Click On Door 430 Five Times".
 It's an exact opposite of That One Achievement, in that it's actually really fun to get.
 When you click on door 430 five times, the narrator asks if the player is just doing this for the achievement.
 The narrator then says that's not worth the achievement, and has the player running around the office interacting with seemingly random stuff, getting more and more excited as it progresses.
 The procedure culminates with a Big "YES!" from the narrator once the achievement unlocks.
 What's more awesome is the achievement's badge.

 - The "Confusion" Ending, simply for being able to go through a bunch of doors that are usually locked.
-And of course, THE STANLEY PARABLE ADVENTURE LINE™.
+And of course, THE STANLEY PARABLE ADVENTURE LINE.

-- There are still some people who still think there's a way to stop the Countdown Ending.
-Even though the Narrator clearly says there isn't.
+- There are still some people who keep trying to find a way to stop the Countdown Ending.
+Even though the Narrator clearly asserts that there isn't.

 - In the basement, according to the narration — Stanley suddenly realized, and proceeded to shout out, "I'M DREAMING!" before becoming lucid and flying through a black field of stars.
 Bad end, but still — not many stories have captured the excitement of a lucid dream so well.